AmolShivle/Machine-Learning/README.md

 - BigMart will try to understand the properties of products and outlets which play a key role in increasing sales.
 - So need to build a Regression model using the dataset on outlet sales.

+---
+<a name = Section7></a>
+# **HumanResources Employee Prediction**
+---
+- Your client for this project is the HR Department at a software company.
+- They want to try a new initiative to retain employees.
+The idea is to use data to predict whether an employee is likely to leave.
+- Once these employees are identified, HR can be more proactive in reaching out to them before it's too late.
+They only want to deal with the data that is related to permanent employees.
+- Current Practice
+Once an employee leaves, he or she is taken an interview with the name “exit interview” and shares reasons for leaving.
+The HR Department then tries and learns insights from the interview and makes changes accordingly.
+- You are given datasets of past employees and their status (still employed or already left).
+Your task is to build a classification model using the datasets.